Strong Advocates For The Victims Of Medical Malpractice

-What is Medical Malpractice?
+What Is Medical Malpractice?

 Sometimes new medical techniques like robotic surgery cause injuries because the robot doesn’t function properly.
 Hospitals may not train their staff properly.
 Communication errors can cause the wrong procedure to be performed.
 Errors can occur because of a failure to properly diagnose your condition or to properly warn you of the complications.

-Types of Medical Malpractice Injuries
+Types Of Medical Malpractice Injuries

-- Birth Injuries such as birth defects
+- Birth injuries such as birth defects

-- Brain Injuries
+- Brain injuries

-- Emergency Room Injuries
+- Emergency room injuries

-- Orthopedic Problems – Bones and muscles that don’t work like they should
+- Orthopedic problems – bones and muscles that don’t work like they should

-- Nerve Injuries
+- Nerve injuries

-- Diseases caused because of medical error.
+- Diseases caused because of medical error

-What Damages Can a Patient Get?
+What Damages Can A Patient Get?

-- Compensatory Damages – These are the patient’s monetary losses.
+- Compensatory damages – These are the patient’s monetary losses.
 They include medical bills, medical equipment, medications, therapy and lost wages.

-- Non-Economic Damages – These are the damages and losses that can’t be directly traced to a medical bill or monetary figure.
+- Noneconomic damages – These are the damages and losses that can’t be directly traced to a medical bill or monetary figure.
 The most common non-economic damage is pain and suffering.
 We will ask for the physical and mental pain and suffering you’re entitled to receive, to cover your condition for the rest of your life.
 We will also pursue damages for permanent injury and disfigurement.

-- Punitive Damages – In cases of egregious wrongs victims may be entitled to punitive damages.
+- Punitive damages – In cases of egregious wrongs victims may be entitled to punitive damages.
 Punitive damages are meant to punish the wrongdoer and to make sure the wrongful conduct doesn’t happen again.

-Medical Care Providers Who May be Liable
+Medical Care Providers Who May Be Liable

 A doctor who makes a mistake that causes you harm may not be the only one responsible.
 We will work to determine all the people and businesses that might be liable, such as:

-- Nursing Homes
+- Nursing homes

-- Pharmaceutical Companies
+- Pharmaceutical companies

 - Medical equipment manufacturers and retailers